NSF Fees: How They Work and Ways You Can Avoid Them

 NSF fees serve a couple of purposes.
 First, they cover the administrative costs incurred by the bank to return the non-sufficient funds item.
 Also, NSF fees act as a disincentive for customers to leave their accounts with insufficient funds.
 The good news is that there are ways to avoid NSF fees, which I’ll cover a bit later.

 NSF fees aren’t that complicated, but here are a couple of examples to clarify any confusion.

 Let’s say you have a chequing account balance of $150, and you write a cheque for $175 for your child’s soccer registration.
 When the cheque attempts to clear your account, the $25 shortfall will result in the cheque bouncing and a likely NSF charge.

 Now, consider this.
 The $150 cheque will get returned unpaid to the cheque recipient, which means that you still owe them that money.
 However, you’re now short an extra $45 or so dollars, making it that much harder to pay them back.

 Example 2: Pre-authorized debit

 A pre-authorized debit is a payment you’ve arranged to come out of your account regularly.
-These include, but are not limited to, loan payments, cell phone or utility bills, mortgage payments, insurance premiums, and investment contributions.
+These include, but are not limited to, loan payments, cell phone bill, utility bills, mortgage payments, insurance premiums, and investment contributions.